 Trent Severn Antique & Classic Boat Association

-2013 Schedule of Events
+2014 Schedule of Events

-More information and details will be coming soon, as each of the events get closer and don’t forget participation in our events not only strengthens the club, but it also opens doors to many recreational and social activities.
+Participation in our events not only strengthens the club, but it also opens doors to many recreational and social activities.
 There is no better way to see old friends and meet new people than to take part in the TSACBA events.
 You may even find another boat to buy!

 Saturday, September, 27 Chemong Run

 The end of summer is concluding with our last run of the season.
 This year we will be revisiting the Chemong, Buckhorn, and Pigeon chain of lakes from Chemong Yacht Haven.
 Club members, Terry and Roberta Philpot will be hosting the run and potluck from their home on Chemong Lake.
 Unlike last year, The Maple Leaf Antique Outboard Motor Club will be sharing the event with us.

 This is a no charge for this eventevent consisting of a morning run around the lakes followed by a potluck lunch at the Philpots.
 Remember that this event is on Saturday September 27.
 Even though there is no charge, we still require you to register.
 To register, Rich Hughes and let him know the length of boat you are bringing (for dock space), the number of people that may be coming with you, and what pot luck food you will be bringing.

 Also, since some of the Outboard Motor Club may be wanting to join us for the boat run please let us know if you are willing to take additional people in your boat.
 Those that register will be sent details for directions and information.See you there.
 Saturday, November 29 AGM/Christmas Dinner